 Marketable securities primarily consist of government debt securities, corporate bonds and agency bonds.
 These marketable securities are classified as available-for-sale, and as such, are carried at fair value as determined by prices for identical or similar securities at the balance sheet date.
 Marketable securities consist of Level 2 financial instruments in the fair-value hierarchy.
 The Company's policy is to classify all investments with contractual maturities within one year as current.
+At each reporting date, the Company evaluates the classification of its investments with maturities beyond one year based on the nature of the investment securities and whether the investments are considered available for use in current operations.
 Investment income is recognized when earned and reported net of investment expenses.
 Unrealized holding gains and losses are reported within accumulated other comprehensive income (loss) as a separate component of stockholders' equity.
 The amortized cost of debt securities is adjusted for amortization of premiums and accretion of discounts to maturity.
 Such amortization and interest on securities are included in other income, net, on the Company's statements of operations.